Bengt/fedora-api-docs/copr.md

   probably send the proper `Accept: application/json` header anyway, in case this functionality changes in the future.

+* It does, however, require a `Content-Type: application/json`, at least for POST requests.
+Failure to send this will result in an `error` value of "This field is required."

 * A malformed request usually results in a **500** error being thrown by Copr in addition to this being in the response: `"output": "notok"`.
 Occasionally, there will be an `error` key with useful information, although this seems to